SUSE-Cloud/socok8s/README.md

 # Intro

-This project automates the deployment of OpenStack-Helm on CaaSP and SES via a series of shell scripts and Ansible playbooks.
+This project automates the deployment of OpenStack-Helm (OSH) on SUSE Container as a Service Platform (CaaSP) and SUSE Enterprise Storage (SES) via a series of shell scripts and Ansible playbooks.

 # General requirements